 I was born here, unfortunately.

 Pepé Willie was mentor to Prince before the budding star signed his record deal with Warner Bros.
 Records.
-Willie was an influence on Prince’s high school band Grand Central, and is husband of Prince’s first cousin, Shauntel Manderville.
-He gave Prince and Andre Cymone their first job, as a session musicians for his band, 94 East (so named after the nearby Interstate 94).
+Willie was an influence on Prince’s high school band Grand Central and is husband of Prince’s first cousin, Shauntel Manderville.
+He gave Prince and Andre Cymone their first jobs, as a session musicians for his band 94 East (so named after the nearby Interstate 94).

-These studio sessions were recorded between 1976 to 1979, with Prince performing on every track.
-The recordings have been repeatedly re-released under several packages and configurations long after Prince had become famous: Minneapolis Genius (1992), Symbolic Beginning (1995), The Legends Collection (1999), 94 East Featuring Prince (2000), One Man Jam (2000), and lastly If You Feel Like Dancin’ (2002).
-Prince wrote one track, Just Another Sucker1, which appears on the compilation.
+Billed as The Historic 1977 Recordings they have been repeatedly re-released under several packages and configurations long after Prince became famous.
+First released in February 1986 as Minneapolis Genius and reissued in 1992, subsequent issues have been repackaged and named Symbolic Beginning (1995), The Legends Collection (1999), 94 East Featuring Prince (2000), One Man Jam (2000) and most recently If You Feel Like Dancin’ (2004).
+Prince wrote one just track, however, Just Another Sucker, which appears on the compilation.

 - Pepé Willie

 - André Cymone

 - Kristie Lazenberry Lovin' Cup & Just Another Sucker

 - Marcy Ingvoldstad Lovin' Cup & Just Another Sucker